catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 #### Weekly Check-in & Action-items (10-30 min)

-**Attendees**: Contractors & Members.
+**Attendees**: Contractors & Members
 **Notes:** [PUDL Huddle: Check in call notes](https://docs.google.com/document/u/0/d/1GxVfHg3NjJEbQV3YMVTeHbd_AppdxQC2QGbp_CVZFeo/edit)

 - Monday stand-up calls are followed by a run through of the action items listed in the PUDL Huddle doc.
 Action items are created throughout the week in various meetings and serve as a central gathering point and reminder of key commitments people have made (ex: following up with potential clients, scheduling meetings, researching new topics, etc.) Anyone can add an action item to the list at any time.
-Action items are reminders, not meeting topics, if you want to remember to “discuss design for X” you should create an action item about scheduling a meeting to talk about that topic with relevant people.
+Action items are reminders, not meeting topics, so if you want to remember to “discuss design for X” you should create an action item about scheduling a meeting to talk about that topic with relevant people.
 Or, you can create an agenda item for the weekly meeting (see below).
 - After running through the action items, we open the floor to discuss anything else relevant to the whole team.
 If you want to talk about something specific, add it to something to the agenda in the PUDL Huddle document under the appropriately titled meeting header (Ex: Weekly Meeting YYYY-MM-DD).
 If there isn’t one yet, feel free to make one.
 Sometimes there are no agenda items in which case we’ll end the meeting early.

 (work-team-meetings)=

 #### Weekly Sprint Meetings - Team Specific

-**Attendees**: Team members.
+**Attendees**: Team members
 **Notes:** See notes documents for specific teams: [work teams](https://drive.google.com/drive/folders/1CHbOJU6W3r3DE2LEQqbcfdme5DK-qufz)

 - Work teams usually meet twice a sprint (once a week).
 First to plan the sprint and second to check-in half way through.
 See